Meghansaha/Js-Homework-and-Studying/Javascript Homework and Studying.md

-# Javascript Homework and Studying
+# Js Homework and Studying for STEM ENRG Classes

-This repository will serve as a way to keep track of any js homework or studying that needs to be done for the STEM ENRG Tech classes.
+This repo will serve as a way to track any javascript homework or studying I encounter for my STEM ENRG classes.